KISMET-INC/pets_connect/DOCUMENTATION.md

 - [ ] Create Pets Connect email for automated emails
 - [ ] Add toggle for receiving emails
 - [X] Deploy and maintain on AWS EC2 server
-- [ ] Add hover titles to the nav bar
+- [x] Add hover titles to the nav bar
-- [ ] When page reloads user is still in same location in the feed
+- [x] When page reloads user is still in same location in the feed
 - [ ] Integrate EDIT POST
 - [ ] Integrate Share POST
-- [ ] Add UNFOLLOW
+- [x] Add UNFOLLOW
 - [ ] Add cancel button to Edit user
 - [ ] Add ability to change password
+- [ ] only load X amount of posts, add more when user reaches  bottom of page
 ## Bug Fixes
 - [X] Fix visual error in responsive design on landing page
 - [ ] Work on Debug Nginx Media problem